hiimlex/leux/docs/src/pages/Grid/grid.md

 #### Span

-To increase the size of a item on grid, use the `gridSpan` props from <NavLink to="/layout/box">Box component</NavLink>.
+To increase the size of a item on grid, use the `gridSpan` props from Box.

 <div>
 	<GridSpanPreview></GridSpanPreview>